-It is becoming more common for small business to outsource their bookkeeping and accounting services mostly because of cost savings and efficiency.
-Accurate and timely accounting is important to business success, however hiring someone to do it in-house usually requires some of the business owner’s time and involvement.
+It is becoming more common for small business to outsource their bookkeeping services mostly because of cost savings and efficiency.
+Accurate and timely accounting is important to business success, however, hiring someone to do it in-house usually requires some of the business owner’s time and involvement.
 Unless you are a trained financial professional you may want to focus more on running your business.

 Here are some pros and cons to outsourcing:

 Pro: Hiring a full employee may require benefits such as health insurance, sick days, and paid vacation.
 A bookkeeper requires an investment in software, computer equipment, and office space.
 Outsourcing will reduce your overhead costs.

 Con: Less internal control.
 You should set up policies, procedures, reporting and a communication schedule with the outsourced company.

 Pro: An outsourced company is specialized and dedicated to the work they do.
 They keep up-to-date software programs and regulations.

 Con: Your employee knows your company better.
 However, if your in-house employee is not familiar with accounting best practices you could lose money.

 Pro: A company has a backup in case of illness, vacations, etc. You have a contract so they cannot quit.